 The Thames is a seriously large river – there’s a reason why it is such a landmark in the city of London!
 However, as with any river, it’s always going to be at risk of causing damage unless kept under careful control.
 That is why the Thames Barrier exists.

-But what exactly is the Thames Barrier, how does it work to keep people safe?
-How much do you already know about this barrier?
+But what exactly is the Thames Barrier, and how does it work to keep people safe?
+How much do you already know about this Barrier?
 Let’s take a look at a few fun facts about the Thames Barrier which may just surprise you – even if you are local to the area!

 The Thames Barrier is a moveable flood defense.
 In fact, the UK government advises that it is one of the biggest of its kind across the whole planet.